backdrop-contrib/simple_access/README.md

 The Simple Access module provides a default View permission to content types that can also be managed for each individual node.
-This makes it possible to restrict View access to any Content Type or individual nodes.
+This makes it possible to restrict View access, by role or group of roles, to any Content Type or to individual nodes.

 This module also provides an option for creating Access Profiles that manage the View permission provided by this module along with the